 Giving a thumbs up to Wolfgang Amadeus on Facebook makes you very clever, apparently. (along with curly fries)

 Liking classical music might help you to relax, concentrate, and feel fashionable and sophisticated.
 But here's some evidence that it might also mean you are smart.

 A 2013 survey of 58,000 Facebook users at an American University found that those who 'liked' Mozart on Facebook, statistically had a higher IQ.

 Other signs of a higher IQ on Facebook profiles included 'liking' Morgan Freeman's voice, The Daily Show, and (bizarrely) curly fries, according to the University of Cambridge.

 Users who 'liked' mountain biking and engineering were more likely to be calm and relaxed people.
-Competitive types tended to opt for Julius Caesar, Prada and knives.
+Competitive types tended to opt for Julius Caesar and Prada.